How to Remove Table But Keep Text in Word

 Understanding the Basics of Tables in Word

 Before removing a table but keeping the text in Word, it’s essential to understand the basics of how tables work in Word.
-Tables in Word are a grid of rows and columns used to organize data neatly.
+Tables in Word are a grid of rows and columns used to organize data.
 Use tables to display structured data, create a complex layout, or align different elements in your document.
 Knowing what a table comprises will help you maneuver and manipulate it later.

 Elements of a Table